hybridpicker/LibreMetronome/README.md

 - **Educational** - Training modes to develop internal rhythm and technique
 - **Open** - Free and open-source with customization options

+### Style Guide

+For developers: A comprehensive style guide reference is available at `frontend/src/docs/style-guide-reference.html`.
+This document contains the color palette, typography, component styles, and CSS variables used throughout the application.
+The style guide is for developer reference only and is not displayed in the user interface.

 ## Contributing

 Contributions to Libre Metronome are welcome!
 Please feel free to: